MichalPlanetaDev/anticheat-portfolio/README.md

 FireRateDetector flags fire commands that arrive before the server-side weapon cooldown expires.

 Packet sequence validation flags commands with repeated or non-increasing sequence numbers.

-## Legal and ethical scope

-This repository is defensive and educational.

 It does not include cheats, bypasses, injectors, malware, kernel components, commercial game reverse engineering, or instructions for attacking third-party software.